FalkensMazeDev/Uptime-Kuma-Scripts/README.md

 ## ⚙️ Configuration

-Both scripts require credentials and connection details for your Uptime Kuma instance.
+The update_kuma_monitors.pw script requires credentials and connection details for your Uptime Kuma instance.
 These can be provided via environment variables or a `.env` file in the project root.

 ### Environment Variables